KashifUrRehman88/microsoft-graph-api-integeration/README.md

 ### Creating a sebservice to integerate with microsoft graph API
 ---

-**Description:** This repository holds a project which uses the Microsoft Graph API to access data on behalf of a user
+**Description:** This repository holds a project which uses the Microsoft Graph API to access data on behalf of a user i.e. send email to other users + get calendar appointments